• Skip to primary navigation

 That’s why I love the native plants for hillsides like this.
 Not only are they more likely to thrive in my soil and climate, but they look right at home as if the woods fade into formal paths beyond.
 It was a happy accident, I admit.
 I’m not very good at garden design.
 But I’m pleased with this lovely hillside garden, and I hope you can use some of the ideas for your own garden, too.

-Filed Under: Flower Gardening, Home Garden Tips
+Filed Under: Growing Flowers, Home Garden Tips

 Previous Post: « Why Didn’t My Lettuce Seeds Sprout?